coreyward/typekit/README.md

     $ gem install typekit

-...add the gem to your Gemfile...
+Or just add the gem to your Gemfile and run `bundle install`

     gem 'typekit'

-...and done!

 ### Getting Started